 i.
 These Directions shall be known as the Non-Banking Financial Company -Micro Finance Institutions (Reserve Bank) Directions, 2011.

 ii.
 These Directions shall come into force with immediate effect.

-2. Extent of the Directions
+2. The extent of the Directions

-These Directions shall apply to every Non Banking Financial Company-Micro Finance Institution (NBFC-MFI) as defined in these Directions.
+These Directions shall apply to every Non-Banking Financial Company-Micro Finance Institution (NBFC-MFI) as defined in these Directions.